Marc Mero: Retirement (2006)

 Mero retired from in-ring competition in 2006, opening and operating the Marc Mero Body Slam Training Institute in Altamonte Springs, Florida.
+Today, Marc Mero contributes much of his time to the nonprofit organization he founded in 2007, Champion of Choices.

 Personal life

 In 1994, Mero married Rena "Sable" Greek, adopting her daughter from a previous marriage.
 The couple separated in mid-2003 and divorced amicably in 2004.
 Marc married for the second time in 2009, to Darlene Spezzi; the couple divorced in 2019.
 Mero is a Christian.

 In July 2007, Mero stated that he required a heart valve transplant.
 Mero had announced that he was prepared to undergo heart surgery in November 2014, however tests revealed that his enlarged heart had shrunk.
 Mero claims that doctors believe he will still need surgery someday.

 During a Mother's Day Presentation, Mero states that he has overdosed three times and nearly died.

-Marc Mero's book, How To Be the Happiest Person on the Planet, was released on December 6, 2010.
+Mero's first book, How To Be the Happiest Person on the Planet, was released on December 6, 2010.
+His second book, Badd To Good: The Inspiring Story Of A Wrestling Wildman, was released on March 3, 2025.

 Steroid usage in wrestling

 In June and July 2007, Mero commented on the Chris Benoit murder-suicide, appearing on numerous cable news programs and criticizing both the wrestling industry and World Wrestling Entertainment.
 In an interview with WFTV, Mero admitted to using both anabolic steroids and recreational drugs over a period of seven years and claimed that steroids had contributed to the early deaths of many wrestlers.
 In interviews, Mero produced a list of 25 (later expanded to 31) wrestlers with whom he had wrestled and who had since died, calling for greater regulation of the wrestling industry.

-Mero's comments attracted criticism from WWE employees such as Mr. Kennedy, who labelled him a "goof" and a "silly bastard", and Dave "Fit" Finlay, who claimed Mero had "nothing to do with this business".
+Mero's comments attracted criticism from WWE employees such as Mr. Kennedy, who labelled him a "goof" and a "silly bastard", and Fit Finlay, who claimed Mero had "nothing to do with this business".
 On July 15, 2007, Mero attended the memorials of Nancy and Daniel Benoit in Daytona Beach, Florida.
 Following his comments, Mero began making appearances at schools in Central Florida and lecturing on the dangers of drug abuse and bullying; he also promotes a similar-interests website with which he is affiliated.
 As of April 2, 2009, he has had many appearances in schools and community colleges across The United States.